If you have any queries or wish to make an appointment, please contact us:

 Addco or Oil Marketer?

 We challenged our client about their volume expectations, which seemed to assume that the oil marketer would purchase all the additives directly.
-Our client had not considered the volume of their chemical that would be purchased by the oil marketer in an additive package.
+Our client had not considered the volume of their chemical that would be purchased indirectly by the oil marketer, as it was in an additive package.

 Were they even approaching the correct target?